 Chromatic Aberrations

-What I do notice is there is quite a bit of chromatic aberrations when wide open, which honestly, I’ve never really been bothered by.
+What I do notice is there is quite a bit of chromatic aberration when wide open, which, honestly, I’ve never really been bothered by.
 I would rather have a less expensive lens that’s sharp with good micro contrast than one plastered with lens coatings and loaded with extra glass that cuts down on light transmission and costs a fortune.

 Autofocus

-For the family shooter, I shoot my kid dancing around with this lens on autofocus just fine, it just bounces in and out of focus a little bit and is noisy.
+For the family shooter, I shoot my kid dancing around with this lens on autofocus, and it just bounces in and out of focus a little bit and is noisy.

 Sony 50mm f1.8 First Impressions | Bottom Line

-I haven’t really been able to find any huge flaws, except maybe Sony quality control.
-Mine shipped with a huge piece of dust in it, so I’m exchanging it, but that’s the only problem I’ve had so far.
+I haven’t really found any major flaws, except maybe Sony’s quality control.
+Mine shipped with a large piece of dust, so I’m exchanging it, but that’s the only problem I’ve had so far.
 It’s just a great lens and super fun to use.